 When disaster strikes, institutions that are leveraging the cloud model don’t have to worry that their servers will be affected

 Collaboration across the campus

 With the cloud, applications and data are no longer siloed, so data is easily shared across the departments and accessed by mobile devices, which fosters collaboration across the campus.
 Admissions data is no longer separate from advancement or finance.

-Centralised data also enables institutions to be more personalised with students, allowing the ability to track them through their educational journey right into the workforce.
+Centralized data also enables institutions to be more personalized with students, allowing the ability to track them through their educational journey right into the workforce.
 This helps build stronger relationships between the academic institution and the student, and bolsters the opportunity for alumni to give back.

 Moving to the cloud provides a host of benefits.
 As new technologies develop artificial intelligence and internet of things applications with cloud computing, you will be ready to implement quickly.

 The cloud helps institutions become agile in this fast-changing and unpredictable market, as well as become more engaged and responsive to students, which is critical to success.

 Gus Ortiz is program manager of managed services at Jenzabar